-Where, when and how do fluctuations occur between regenerative power generation and power consumption in the Berlin/Brandenburg region?
+Where, when and how do fluctuations between renewable electricity generation and electricity consumption occur in the Berlin/Brandenburg region?
 How do weather and other events affect the generation and load situation in the region?

-The project "SMART Capital Region" of the BTU Cottbus and its project partners addresses these and other questions.
-With the interactive application "Energy Shop Window Berlin-Brandenburg" it aims to illustrate influencing factors, dependencies and effects of very different events and occurrences in the power grids for differently qualified target groups.
+These and other questions are addressed by the "SMART Capital Region" project of the BTU Cottbus and its project partners.
+With the interactive application "Energy Showcase Berlin-Brandenburg", it aims to illustrate the influencing factors, dependencies and effects of very different events and circumstances in the electricity grids for target groups with different qualifications.

-In a dynamic web application, which can be presented primarily in the premises of the BTU Cottbus visitor centre, the changing "producer-load - situation" in the power supply network of the Berlin/Brandenburg area should be presented interactively.
+In a dynamic web application, which can primarily be presented in the premises of the visitor centre of the BTU Cottbus, it should be possible to interactively present the changing "producer-load situation" in the electricity supply network of the Berlin/Brandenburg area.

-The core element of the desired presentation application is an interactive map on which concrete moments of load and regenerative production in the region and its sub-regions can be displayed with the aid of various view options, settings and filters.
-For this purpose, the map accesses the historical data of the network operators, which are automatically fed into the system via a daily import.
+The core element of the desired presentation application is an interactive map on which concrete moments of load and renewable generation in the region and its sub-regions can be displayed with the help of various view options, settings and filters.
+For this purpose, the map accesses the historical data of the grid operators, which are automatically fed into the system via a daily import.

-Depending on the settings, you can make visible on the map:
+- Depending on the settings, it is possible to make visible on the map, for example:

-How different events and states affect generation and load.
-For example, the failure of one or more conventional power plants, high generation with low consumption at the weekend or meteorological events such as storms, calm or the "Bavarian sky" with lots of sunshine and clouds.
+- How various events and conditions affect generation and load.
+For example, the failure of one or more conventional power plants, high generation with low consumption at the weekend or also meteorological events such as storms, lulls or the "Bavarian sky" with a lot of sun and many clouds.

-How renewable energies operate at different voltage levels in the distribution and transmission grid.
+- How renewable energies act on the different voltage levels in the distribution and transmission grid.

-Timeframe: The application offers the possibility to play back all events and states over a freely selectable period.
-During playback, all displayed data is updated in real time.
+- Period selection: The application offers the possibility to play back all events and states over a freely selectable period of time.
+During playback, all data shown are updated in real time.

-Chart view: An optional chart view shows - depending on the time - the curve of the measurement data.
+- Chart view: An optional chart view shows - depending on the time - the curve progression of the measurement data.

-Filters and view options: Various view settings (e.g. 2D/3D) and filter options (e.g. regional filtering by network operator) can be used to illustrate possible relationships.
+- Filter and view options: Various view settings (e.g. 2D/3D) and filter options (e.g. regional filtering by grid operator) can be used to illustrate possible correlations.

-Scenarios: All settings can be saved as scenarios and are available with a single click during a presentation.
+- Scenarios: All settings can be saved as a scenario and are thus available during a presentation with one click.

-Geodata: All map views (Berlin-Brandenburg, transmission network, distribution network, substations, etc.) are based on georeferenced data.
-Thus all data points have clear coordinates - an extension of the map views (e.g. by further lines) is possible without problems.
+- Geodata: All map views (Berlin-Brandenburg, transmission grid, distribution grid, substations, etc.) are based on georeferenced data.
+This means that all data points have unique coordinates - an extension of the map views (e.g. to include further lines) is easily possible.
 In the application, the map views are displayed as SVG graphics.

-Print function: Each view can be printed as JPG using the print function.
-The current view is created on the server in a print-optimized way and then offered for download.
+- Print function: Each view can be printed as a JPG using the print function.
+In this case, the current view is created on the server in a print-optimised format and then offered for download.